Finding free Kindle books isn’t that hard. you just need to know where to downloads free Kindle books legally.

 Book Goodies is another site offering readers the opportunity to download free and deeply discounted eBooks.

 As mentioned before, often times a title is free only for a very short period of time.

-A cool thing about this site is they sub-divide their free eBook offerings into three categories: Free Books, PermaFree Books, and Featured Free and Bargain books.
+A cool thing about this site is they subdivide its free eBook offerings into three categories: Free Books, PermaFree Books, and Featured Free and Bargain books.

-You can search for titles or authors by using the search bar, or search by category which are listed along the right side of the page.
+You can search for titles or authors by using the search bar, or search by categories which are listed along the right side of the page.

 And like many of the other sites, you can sign up for the daily email to keep abreast of any new deals they have to offer.

 Another cool thing about the site, they offer authors the opportunity to tell readers about their books.

 This allows authors to go into detail about the plot, what inspired them to write the book, the intended audience, and so forth.